 To become a data researcher at Amazon, for example, you need a relevant PhD as a CV qualifying minimum.
 In marketing, as it unfortunately seems in politics, you appear to require nothing more than an enlarged ego and contempt for evidence of competence.
 This doesn’t bode well for the future that is about the get more complex by the nano-second.

-Apple CEO, Tim Cook, is already predicting the end of the Smartphone that has driven digital marketing’s growth.
-“Things are going to get really weird for everybody” he says, “Not just in terms of individual products but in terms of how we actually live our everyday lives and maybe our humanity itself.”
+Apple CEO, Tim Cook, is already predicting the end of the Smartphone that has done so much to drive digital marketing’s growth.
+“Things are going to get really weird for everybody,” he says, “Not just in terms of individual products but in terms of how we actually live our everyday lives and maybe our humanity itself.”
 WFT?

 So how does a marketer prepare for a globalised work environment in which the shrinking shelf life of skills will become even more of a challenge… without losing the will to put up with our out of date systems and diminishing budgets?

 The first thing to grasp is that Marshal Goldman is right.
 His book, “What got you here, won’t get you there,” is a wakeup call for us all.